ROCm/hipSOLVER/README.md

 Download pre-built packages either from [ROCm's package servers](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html) or by clicking the github releases tab and manually downloading, which could be newer.
 Release notes are available for each release on the releases tab.
 * `sudo apt update && sudo apt install hipsolver`

-### Build & install library Using Script (Ubuntu only)
+### Build & Install Library Using Script (Ubuntu only)
 The root of this repository has a helper bash script `install.sh` to build and install hipSOLVER on Ubuntu with a single command.
 It does not take a lot of options and hard-codes configuration that can be specified through invoking cmake directly, but it's a great way to get started quickly and can serve as an example of how to build/install.
 A few commands in the script need sudo access, so it may prompt you for a password.
 * `./install.sh -id` -- build library, build dependencies, and install (-d flag only needs to be passed once on a system).
 * `./install.sh -ic` -- build library, build clients (tests, benchmarks, and samples), and install.

-To see more options use the help of the install script
+To see more options, use the help option of the install script.
 * `./install.sh -h`

-### Build & install library Manually
+### Build & Install Library Manually
 For a standard library installation, follow these steps:

 ```sh